 With his telescope, he made many astronomical discoveries.
 For example, he was the first to view the moon magnified 20 times.
 He drew the moon’s surface, showing that its surface is bumpy and rocky, contrary to the popular belief of the time that the moon was smooth.

-In January 1610, he discovered the four most massive moons of Jupiter: Io, Europa, Ganymede, and Callisto.
-Today, they are referred to as the Galilean moons.
-He laid out all of his findings in his book Siderus Nuncius (The Sidereal Messenger).
+In January 1610, he discovered the four most massive moons of Jupiter: Io, Europa, Ganymede and Callisto.
+Today, we know them as the Galilean moons.
+He laid out all of his findings in his book “Sidereus Nuncius” (The Starry Messenger).

 Galileo observed that Venus went through phases, just as the moon does.

-Things didn’t get much better for Galileo until his death in 1642.
-His work kept defying the accepted Aristotelian view, and earned him the anger of the Roman Catholic Church, which centuries before had founded a group of institutions within the Church’s judicial system – known as the Inquisition – whose whose aim was to combat heresy.
+Things didn’t get much better for Galileo before his death in 1642.
+His work kept defying the accepted Aristotelian view and earned him the anger of the Roman Catholic Church, which had founded a group of institutions within the Church’s judicial system – known as the Inquisition – whose aim was to combat heresy.

 Galileo died on January 8, 1642.

-A list of all of Galileo’s discoveries is a very lengthy one.
-Although Galileo is greatly praised for his various scientific discoveries, he did much more than just push science forward: he also pushed society forward.
+A list of all of Galileo’s discoveries is lengthy.
+Although Galileo deserves great praise for his various scientific discoveries, he did much more than just push science forward: He also pushed society forward.
 His life was much more than just a conflict with religion and Aristotelianism.
 It was a fight against the suppression of the opinion of an emerging scientific minority.

 Galileo was one of the first to free science from philosophy.
-He inspired countless others to pursue the freedom of scientific enquiry.
+He inspired countless others to pursue the freedom of scientific inquiry.